-For the most part, the reason you'll see your quickening sooner, is because you know what to look for and what it feels like.
-Whereas in your first pregnancy, every little tummy bubble and rumble could have been a baby movement.
-Another reason you can feel these baby flips, kicks and bumps sooner, is because your muscles will start to stretch out sooner.
-Making it so you can feel more of what is going on in there.
+For the most part, the reason you'll see your quickening sooner is that you know what to look for and what it feels like.
+Whereas in your first pregnancy every little tummy bubble and rumble could have been a baby movement, this time you're familiar with what the little kicks and rolls feel like.
+Another reason you can feel these baby flips, kicks and bumps sooner is that your muscles will start to stretch out sooner, making it so you can feel more of what is going on in there.

 Although many women still find themselves in labor for at least 10 hours in the second pregnancy, that is still a lot shorter than the average 11 to 20 hours for a first pregnancy.

 The reason for this is fairly simple.
 Remember those Braxton Hicks contractions that hit you stronger and sooner in your second pregnancy?
 Those pre-labor contractions have been getting your body ready to give birth, though at a more spread-out pace.
 When the baby is finally ready, he or she can pretty much just come right out.

 The other reason for faster birth and less time in active labor is because your cervix and vaginal walls have already stretched from your first child, making it easier for them to stretch open again this time.
 As to why they aren't tougher like your abdominal muscles, an answer is yet to be found.
 Though it should help your anxiety level a bit, to know that you won't have to be in the hospital as long for active labor.